 Conclusion

-Now you are equipped with everything that you need to know how to use QC for all your Test Management activities.
-All we need to know now is how to use its analysis features to make the test reporting and metric collection activities as an integral part of your QA process.
+You are now equipped with the necessary knowledge to use QC for managing your tests.
+Your next move is to explore its analytical features and incorporate them to make test reporting and metric collection an integral part of your QA processes.

-Again, you may want to visit and bookmark our first Quality Center Tutorial page where we have listed all the tutorials in this training series.
+Don’t forget to visit and bookmark our initial Quality Center tutorial page where all tutorials in this series have been compiled.